pavanreddy71000/llm-medical-qa-pipeline/README.md

 Model weights aren't in the repo (too large).
 The notebook reproduces them from scratch.

+## Tech stack

+Python · PyTorch · HuggingFace Transformers · HuggingFace Datasets · TensorFlow Hub · Google Colab

 ## What I'd do next

 RAG is the obvious next step.
 Right now the model is answering from parametric memory, which is why it hallucinates.
 Grounding answers in actual retrieved medical literature would help a lot.
 Beyond that: trying larger FLAN-T5 variants with more data, adding clinical images as input, and exploring RLHF with domain experts to penalize hallucination directly during training.

-## Tech stack

-Python · PyTorch · HuggingFace Transformers · HuggingFace Datasets · TensorFlow Hub · Google Colab

-## References

-- Raffel et al. (2019). *Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer.*
-- Chung et al. (2022). *Scaling Instruction-Finetuned Language Models.*
-- Jin et al. (2019). *PubMedQA: A Dataset for Biomedical Research Question Answering.*
-- Pal et al. (2022). *MedMCQA: A Large-scale Multi-Subject Multi-Choice Dataset for Medical Domain QA.*
-- Lee et al. *BioBERT: A Pre-trained Biomedical Language Representation Model.*